Overview

 Master Key Configuration

 - OpenHands SaaS: OpenHands configures master API keys in the LiteLLM proxy.
+Users never see or handle provider API keys directly.

-values file or VM Installer.
-These keys are stored in the LiteLLM proxy, not
+- OpenHands Enterprise: Customers configure master API keys in their Helm values file or VM Installer.
+These keys are stored in the LiteLLM proxy, not in the application layer.

 Virtual Keys Per Organization